rrennoir/PyAccLeaderboard/README.md

 ## Changelogs

+### Version 0.7.1

+* Add more connection info (connection ID, if the app is connected to the UDP interface)
+* Add basic support for live map (not working on acc side for now)
+* Fix UDP message for disconnection, wasn't correct in the C# app shipped with the game #BlameKevin
+* Fix a bug in the sector update logic

 ### Version 0.7

 * Improve performance by a factor of 6, GUI update now take 5ms instead of 30ms, by updating only new data